eclipse-tractusx/sd-factory/docs/ARC42.md

     Participant <|-- NaturalPerson
 ```

 To get them filled we provide a service factory for each of the entities.
-Hence we have a subclassing hierarchy.
+Hence, we have a subclassing hierarchy.
 The abstract instance provides the general feature to get things signed, either a part of the self-description or
 the whole self-description.
 In both cases, a string in JSON-LD format is passed to a wallet and gets signed by
 its private key and will be returned as String as signed JSON-LD.